 The Master’s Entry Program in Nursing (MEPN) prepares professionals with a bachelor’s

 degree or higher in another field for a rewarding career in Nursing.
-The first of
+One of the few

-its kind in New England, the MEPN is an intensive accelerated Master of Science in
+of its kind in New England, the MEPN is an intensive accelerated Master of Science

 Franklin Pierce’s MEPN program provides students with a general foundation in nursing